fluxninja/aperture/docs/content/sdk/python/manual.md

 The above code snippet is making `start_flow` calls to Aperture.
 For this call, it is important to specify the control point (`AwesomeFeature` in the example) and `FlowParams` that will be aligned with the policy created in Aperture Cloud.
+For request prioritization use cases, it's important to set a higher gRPC deadline.
+This parameter specifies the maximum duration a request can remain in the queue.
 For each flow that is started, a `should_run` decision is made, determining whether to allow the request into the system or to rate limit it.
 It is important to make the `end` call made after processing each request, to send telemetry data that would provide granular visibility for each flow.

 You can also use the flow as a context manager: